 The OSSTF Employee Life and Health Trust Agreement (3MB PDF) outlines the roles and responsibilities related to the OSSTF ELHT.

 OSSTF Benefits respects the privacy of its beneficiaries and continuously works to protect the confidentiality of its beneficiaries’ Personal Information.

 If you have any questions or complaints regarding this Privacy Statement, about our collection, use or disclosure of Personal Information, or about accessing your Personal Information, please contact Donna Morrison, Executive Director by email at email@example.com

 Protecting the OSSTF ELHT from fraud

 The OSSTF ELHT Board of Trustees is committed to protecting the OSSTF Benefits Trust’s reputation, revenue and assets from any attempts of fraud, abuse, or other improper conduct, by employees, Board members, stakeholders, health service professionals, contractors or OSSTF Benefits Plan members.
-Review our Fraud Policy here.
+Review our Fraud Policy here (109kB PDF).